 Cheesy Chicken Fiesta Casserole is filled with crispy coated chicken breasts and covered with a lightly spiced creamy cheese sauce.
 It's all packed into one easy to bake, cheesy casserole.
 The perfect weeknight dinner for the whole family.

 Weeknights are pretty hectic for most families and quick and easy one-pan dishes are real lifesavers!
-And it’s hard to beat this simple cheesy Chicken Fiesta Casserole for a delicious dinner.
-It’s just a matter of coating the chicken with seasoning and crumbs then whipping up a yummy cheese sauce to bake it in.
-Because, if you’re like me, an ooey gooey cheese sauce makes everything taste better.
+Favorites like Chicken Chablis with Mushrooms and Easy Cheesy Chicken Rollups.
+However, it's hard to beat this simple cheesy Chicken Fiesta Casserole for a delicious dinner.
+It's just a matter of coating the chicken with seasoning and crumbs then whipping up a yummy cheese sauce to bake it in.
+Because, if you're like me, an ooey gooey cheese sauce makes everything taste better.
 I mean, just look at that creamy cheesy sauce!